alkem-io/client-web/docs/code-guidelines.md

 > :warning: **When not to use:**
 > Don't use `useCallback` for the functions that are used in the same component.
 Unless you pass those functions as props, there's no use in `useCallback`.
 It doesn't optimize anything about how the function executes.

-## TypeScript specifics and "gotchas!" muhahahaha
+## TypeScript specifics and "gotchas!" muhahahahaha

 ### `type` **vs** `interface` ~ when to use which [video about it [here](https://youtu.be/zM9UPcIyyhQ?si=BzBMjlqP-rR0jbVg)]